-* jbgonzalezblanco@al.uloyola.es
+* Juan-Bautista.Gonzalez-Blanco@etu.univ-paris1.fr

 Abstract

-Although Africa is projected to be the most vulnerable region to climate change, little research has focused on how climate change is perceived by Africans.
+Although Africa is the most vulnerable region to climate change, little research has focused on how climate change is perceived by Africans.
 Using random forest methodology, we analyse survey and climate data from second-order political boundaries to explore what shapes climate change beliefs in Africa.
 We include five different dimensions of climate change beliefs: climate change awareness, belief in anthropogenic climate change, risk perception, the need to stop climate change, and self-efficacy.
 Based on our criteria our results identify five key determinants of what shapes climate change beliefs: (1) climate change in Africa is largely perceived through its negative impacts on agriculture.
 (2) Actual changes in local climate conditions increase climate change beliefs.
 (3) Authoritarian and intolerant ideologies lessen climate change awareness, reduce the belief in its human origins, and diminish risk perception and the belief that it must be stopped.
 (4) Women are less likely to be aware of climate change, and (5) not speaking French, English or Portuguese hinders the understanding of climate beliefs.
 Our results could help policy makers better understand the need to jointly consider the complexities of individual beliefs and hydroclimatic data for the development of more accurate adaptation and mitigation strategies to combat the impacts of climate change in Africa.

 Introduction